moritzwilksch/DataScienceEducation/FastAI/notes.md

 4. Models (How do the Levers influence the objective) => do not only measure predictive performance (AUC, ACC, ...) but quantify business effect

+## Neural Nets
+- where possible, its best to treat things as categorical variables (with embeddings)
+- choose embedding size depending on complexity of relationship (Rule of Thumb: Cardinality/2)